chongzi14247/lenstruction_notebooks/Readme.txt

+This repo is for notebooks of the package lenstruction https://github.com/ylilan/lenstruction .
 Following three notebooks present the details of singly-imaged case and multiply-imaged cases in Yang et al.2020 (see Figure 6-8).
 I_single_lensed_image_source_reconstruction.ipynb
 II_multiple_imaged_case_uncorrected_lens_model.ipynb